shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/sync-report-service.md

 ---
 Title : Sync Report Service
-Description : This page is a placeholder, as this service is currently under ms.date: 10/28/2023 ms.custom: digital-platform-api development.
+Description : This page is a placeholder, as this service is currently under development. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

 # Sync Report Service

+> [!NOTE]
+> This service is currently available to a limited set of clients and Microsoft employees only.

 This page is a placeholder, as this service is currently under development.